 The biggest differences between free and paid credit monitoring services usually lie in what features or coverages are included.

 If you’ve been a victim of identity theft, signing up for a credit monitoring service may be a good idea.
 On the other hand, if you’re on a tight budget, free credit monitoring may be more attractive.

 If you’re debating whether to pay for credit monitoring, it’s important to consider what you’re getting for your money.

 “A paid credit monitoring service usually has more perks than free options,” Dvorkin said.
 “Paid credit monitoring services can offer things like fraud insurance, credit score building plans and help with improving your score.”

 A free credit monitoring service may only offer alerts and an overview of your credit report each month.
 But you’re not locked into paying anything for those benefits.

 Best said that determining whether a free or paid service yields more value may come down to how much maintaining a good grip on your credit matters to you.
 As with any type of service, he said, you usually get what you pay for.

-“While you may be able to subscribe for as little as $5 per month, you aren’t likely to receive the level of service that could substantially benefit you,” Best said.
-“If credit monitoring is truly important, you’d be better off subscribing to a level of service that provides comprehensive coverage of your credit and more frequent reporting.”
+“While you may be able to subscribe for as little as $5 per month, you aren’t likely to receive the level of service that could substantially benefit you,” said Best.
+“If credit monitoring is truly important [to you], you’d be better off subscribing to a level of service that provides comprehensive coverage of your credit and more frequent reporting.

 Credit monitoring services can help you protect your credit and catch mistakes as soon as possible.
-With credit card identity theft on the rise, that’s never been more important.
 Regardless of your budget, you’ll be able to find a credit monitoring service to help protect you and your family.

 - Credit monitoring coverage